DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-17-copy-content-from-another-course.md

 If the form already contains content, when they attempt to copy content a JavaScript confirmation dialogue should warn them that their content will be overwritten and ask them if they want to proceed.

-This part of the design hasn’t been built in the prototype.
+This part of the design has not been built in the prototype.